neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Chinatown.md

 ---

 # Chinatown (1974)

-A private detective hired to expose an adulterer in 1930s Los Angeles finds himself caught up in a web of deceit, corruption, and murder.
+​​A private detective hired to expose an adulterer in 1930s Los Angeles finds himself caught up in a web of deceit, corruption, and murder.

+**8.2** on [object Object]